 Zurich, Switzerland – Nights 1 and 2

-We stayed in a private room in an Airbnb condo.
-We had free access to the house like our own, including the kitchen and laundry, both of which we quickly put to use.
-The condo was quite close to the main train station and centrally located in the trendy district.
+We stayed in a private room in an Airbnb condo, which was quite close to the main train station and centrally located in the trendy district.
 While the location was great, it got quite loud on Saturday night with the partying on the street, so the sleep sound app came in handy.

 We had been drooling over all of the food options along the walk in, which had been mostly absent or outrageously overpriced in our last location.
 Like kids in a candy store, we ogled the seemingly free fruits and veggies, fresh meats and eggs.
 Switzerland is one of the most expensive countries in the world, but our last two weeks of food torture had put these prices in perspective and we felt right home.
 We had been craving anything fresh after surviving on gruel and water (really bread and peanut butter mostly, but close enough).
 We scooped up some groceries and cooked the most incredible dinner we have had in a couple of weeks, and only for $3.50 a person per meal!
 Despite the expense, it was still possible to find way to lower the costs in this city.